 Implementation of Policies

 It’s finally time to turn the suggestions into rules or guidelines for everyone.
 At this stage, you can guarantee everyone is in the same boat.
 An official announcement should be made to all employees, and a written copy would also be excellent.
-This should be done for every new staff recruited into the company.
-You can also send annual reminders when the need arises.
+This should be done for every new staff member recruited into the company.
+You can also send annual reminders as needed.

 Decide on Disciplinary Measures